 Bullfights are held on most Sunday evenings here, Easter through October.
 Serious fights with adult matadors — called corridas de toros — often sell out in advance.
 But in the middle of summer, many fights are novilladas: with younger bulls, and teenage novices doing the killing.
 On the night of this visit I got a ticket at the walk-up window for just $10, as three bullfighters were novilladas.

-It's theater in the round and there are no bad seats; paying more gets you closer to the gore.
-Traditionally, you could buy seats in the shade or, to save money, seats in the sun.
-Climate change has put an end to that tradition.
-This summer, with the hottest temperatures in memory, fights begin at 9 p.m. — later than in past years, and it's all in the shade.
+The man in front of me in the ticket line had negotiated aggressively for a good seat, whereas I'd simply said, "Uno, por favor" …and ended up sitting right next to him.
+It's theater in the round and there are no bad seats, though paying more gets you closer to the gore.
+Traditionally, you could buy seats in the shade or, to save money, seats in the sun, but climate change has put an end to that tradition.
+The summer of my visit had the hottest temperatures in memory, and fights were set to begin at 9 p.m. — later than in past years — so that every seat would be in the shade.

-You're not likely to see much human blood spilled.
+You're not likely to see much human blood spilled at a Spanish bullfight.
 Over the last 200 years, only a handful of matadors have been killed.
 If a bull does kill a fighter, the next matador comes in to kill the bull.
-Historically, even the bull's mother is killed, since the evil qualities are assumed to have come from her.
+(Historically, the bull's mother would also be killed, as she was considered the source of its "evil" qualities.)

 Portugal has its own version of bullfighting, and unlike in Spain, Portuguese matadors are brutalized along with the bull.